HEAR & DLC Coating

 HEAR and DLC coatings are used in specialized military and defense and scientific applications.

-A DLC coating offers an ideal solution for coating IR optics, creating an amorphous coating that is extremely durable, has exceptional abrasion resistance, a low coefficient of friction, is biologically compatible, electrically insulating and optically transparent — in short, nearly perfect in terms of an optical coating.
+A DLC coating offers an ideal solution for coating IR optics, creating an amorphous coating that is extremely durable, has exceptional abrasion resistance, a low coefficient of friction, is biologically compatible, electrically insulating and optically transparent — with high IR transmission.

 Ideal Substrate Materials for IR Wavelengths